-4. Nature of disposition below (check all that apply): ☐ Judgment after bench trial ☐ Dismissal: ☐ Judgment after jury verdict ☐ Lack of jurisdiction ☐ Summary judgment ☐ Failure to state a claim ☐ Default judgment ☐ Failure to prosecute ☐ Grant/Denial of NRCP 60(b) relief ☐ Other (specify): ☐ Grant/Denial of injunction ☐ Divorce Decree: ☐ Grant/Denial of declaratory relief ☐ Original ☐ Modification ☐ Review of agency determination ☑ Other disposition (specify): Probate not reopen 5.
-Does this appeal raise issues concerning any of the following? ☐ Child Custody ☐ Venue ☐ Termination of parental rights his court.
-List the case name and docket number ently or previously pending before this court which
+4. Nature of disposition below (check all that apply): ☐ Judgment after bench trial ☐ Dismissal: ☐ Judgment after jury verdict ☐ Lack of jurisdiction ☐ Summary judgment ☐ Failure to state a claim ☐ Default judgment ☐ Failure to prosecute \square Grant/Denial of NRCP 60(b) relief Other (specify): ☐ Grant/Denial of injunction ☐ Divorce Decree: \square Grant/Denial of declaratory relief ☐ Original ☐ Modification ☐ Review of agency determination ☑ Other disposition (specify): Probate not reopen 5.
+Does this appeal raise issues concerning any of the following? ☐ Child Custody ☐ Venue ☐ Termination of parental rights 6.
+Pending and prior proceedings in this court.
+List the case name and docket number of all appeals or original proceedings presently or previously pending before this court which are related to this appeal: None.